Duke-LeTran/docker-tutorial/README.md

 # I. Intro: Images and Containers

-These are my personal notes from the Udemy Docker course
+These are my personal notes.

 ## A. Overview
 * `docker build .` : this generates an image from the Dockerfile